 As believers, we look back, but we also look forward.
 Just as our children delight in the remembrance of past Christmas joys, they also look forward to what awaits them under the tree.
 More is yet to come.
 As His people, we look back and remember that Christ has come and redeemed the world.
 We look forward and hope for that day when He will come again, making all things new.
 More is yet to come.

 In the midst of a busy season, how do we keep the true meaning of Advent alive and flourishing within our homes?
-In the flurry of activities (from baking, to shopping, to celebrating with friends), how do we savor the Savior, reflect upon His coming, and wait with abiding hopefulness for His return?
+In the flurry of activities (from baking to shopping, to celebrating with friends), how do we savor the Savior, reflect upon His coming, and wait with abiding hopefulness for His return?
+The Jesse tree is a tradition that our family uses to focus on who Jesus is and what He means to us.

 For our family, each night in December, as we gather around the dinner table, we pull out ornaments from a special box.
 Years ago, a friend of mine organized a Jesse Tree party.
 The Advent Jesse Tree recounts the story of redemption using twenty-five ornaments as symbols to represent different Bible stories, all pointing to the coming Messiah.